 Participants

 A total of 227 participants were recruited to complete Experiment 3.
-Like the previous experiments, participants were either undergraduates recruited from the University of Southern Mississippi’s psychology research pool (n = 187) who completed the study online in exchange for course credit or individuals recruited through Prolific Academic who completed the study online at a rate of $3.90/half hour (n = 40).
+Like the previous experiments, University of Southern Mississippi undergraduates (n = 187) completed the study online in exchange for course credit or were participants recruited through Prolific at a rate of $3.90/half hour (n = 40).
 Of these participants, 113 were randomly assigned to the mixed-list group, with the remainder randomly assigned to the pure-symmetrical group (n = 114).
-Like Experiment 2, the 106 participants who studied pure unrelated lists in Experiment 1 again served as the pure unrelated comparison group.
+The 106 participants who studied pure unrelated lists in Experiment 1 again served as the pure unrelated comparison group.
 Therefore, the pure-list group contained a total of 220 participants.
 Group sizes were informed by the sample used in Experiment 1, and a sensitivity analysis via G*Power 3.1 confirmed that the mixed- and pure-list groups were sufficient for detecting small-to-medium main effects and interactions (ds ≥ 0.42).
-Like the preceding experiments, participants within both list groups were further randomly assigned to either the JOL, frequency, or no-JOL encoding groups.
+Like the preceding experiments, participants within both list groups were randomly assigned to either the JOL, frequency, or no-JOL encoding groups.
 Nine groups are included in the following analyses (see Table 1 for final group ns after data screening).

 Materials and Procedure

 Experiment 3 used a modified version of the study lists presented in Experiments 1 and 2.
 While the same unrelated word pairs from the previous experiments were retained, the forward/backward pairs were replaced with symmetrical pairs (e.g., king-queen).
 Unlike forward and backward pairs which are characterized by an asymmetrical associative relationship (i.e., from cue to target in forward pairs or vice-versa in backward pairs), symmetrical pairs contain relationships in both directions of similar associative strength.
-All other aspects of the study lists as well as the study procedure were identical to Experiments 1 and 2 (see Tables A1 and A6 for stimuli properties).
+All other aspects of the study lists and the study procedure were identical to Experiments 1 and 2 (see Tables A1 and A6 for stimuli properties).

 Results

-Figure 3 (top panel) shows recall rates for participants who studied mixed lists as a function of encoding task, while the bottom panel displays mean recall rates for each encoding task across pure list groups.
-For completeness, all comparisons between related and unrelated pairs are provided in the Appendix (Table A7).
+Figure 3 (top panel) shows recall rates for participants who studied mixed lists as a function of encoding task, while the bottom panel displays mean recall rates for each encoding task across pure-list groups.
+For completeness, comparisons between related and unrelated pairs are provided in the Appendix (Table A7).
 Data screening followed the same procedure outlined in Experiment 2, and data from 18 participants were omitted (see Table 1 for group ns).

 Mixed Lists